LandonPillz/Coffee_Shop_Analysis/README.md

 # Coffee & Cream: Power BI Sales Dashboard (2023)

 **Coffee & Cream** is a fictional local bakery and coffee shop analyzing its sales performance for the year 2023.
-Using a cleaned version of the “Dirty Cafe Sales” dataset from Kaggle, I developed a Power BI dashboard that provides actionable insights into revenue, costs, profit trends, and customer behavior.
+By cleaning the “Dirty Cafe Sales” dataset from Kaggle, I developed a Power BI dashboard that provides actionable insights into revenue, costs, profit trends, and customer behavior.

 > This project demonstrates data cleaning, DAX modeling, visual storytelling, and business scenario analysis.